 The other issue was age.
 In order to get married in Thailand, you have to be 17 years old while in a civil union you need to be 20.
 These are the only 2 issues.
 What they now need are 20 Members of Parliament to support it.
 This with 10,000 Thai citizens to submit the draft bill to parliament themselves.

 The main activist Anjana Suvarnananda is in a civil union under UK law and feels that they have the needed support to get the law changed as no group has challenged the draft bill as yet.
 In the Nation Newspaper, another activist Chumaporn Taengkliang stated that:

 No group has come out to oppose it publicly yet, but we expect there to be opposition both inside and outside the Parliament.
 Parents may be worried that it will set a trend for their children and teachers might think they will have more work to do.
 In reality, the bill doesn’t teach people to become homosexual, it merely guarantees their rights.

 Only time will tell if Thailand will be the first nation in Asia to pass a same-sex marriage act.
-(Updated: 2020 – Taiwan has been the first in Asia) If you are in a civil union in Thailand and your partner is British then you can apply for a partner visa for the UK where civil unions are already recognised.
+(Updated: 2020 – Taiwan has been the first in Asia) If you are in a civil union in Thailand and your partner is British then you can apply for a partner visa for the UK .
+This as civil unions are already recognised.
 Speak to us today for more information and other questions on gay marriage in Thailand.